AntoineGauquier/inferring_document_class_of_scientific_article/README.md

 # Automatically Inferring the Document Class of a Scientific Article

-This repository provides code, data, and models supplementing the research article [*Automatically Inferring the Document Class of a Scientific Article*](article.pdf) by Antoine Gauquier and [Pierre Senellart](https://pierre.senellart.com/).
+This repository provides additional content, code, data, and models supplementing the research article [*Automatically Inferring the Document Class of a Scientific Article*](short.pdf) by Antoine Gauquier and [Pierre Senellart](https://pierre.senellart.com/).

+## Additional content

+[Appendix to the original paper](appendix.pdf), with complete list of labels and detailed experimental results.

 ## Dataset